mzavoloka/configs/linux-setup.md

 MT4 is obsolete.
 If you have any problems installing it on linux, just copy existsing windows MT installation.

-In order to set specific default appearence you for the charts you open, first open any chart and set timeframe, zoom, candlesticks etc. as you wish it to be for all freshly opened chart windows.
+In order to set specific default appearence for the charts you open, first open any chart and set timeframe, zoom, candlesticks etc. as you wish it to be for all freshly opened chart windows.
 Then go to Charts->Templates and add new template named default.tpl.
 That's it.